 Commonly Asked Questions

 What is the best fish to pan-fry?

 Some of the best fish to fry are tilapia, cod, catfish, halibut, trout, and striped bass.
 They can withstand high cooking temperatures and are great for breading.
 Avoid frying fish with a steak-like texture such as tuna, salmon, swordfish, and shark.
 They are best for grilling and baking.
 However, when fried, they tend to come out dry because of their thickness and the center of the fish ends up not being fully cooked.
 There are a lot of delicious fried tilapia recipes and ours is certainly one of them!

 Is fried tilapia good for you?

-Tilapia is an excellent source of the highly sought-after omega-3 fatty acids and is impressively high in protein.
+Tilapia is an excellent source of the highly sought after omega-3 fatty acids and is very high in protein.
 It is also rich in vitamin B12, phosphorus, selenium, and potassium.
-Many people love tilapia because it is relatively affordable and doesn’t taste very fishy.
-Frying tilapia, however, may lessen its nutritional value.
-For a healthier alternative, give this easy baked tilapia try!
+Frying it, however, may lessen its nutritional value.
+But aside from this, it’s also cheap and easy to find in most markets or in the frozen section of the grocery store.
+For a healthier alternative, give this easy baked tilapia recipe a try!

 Have your own special recipe to share?
 Submit Your Recipe Today!